By: Presbyterian Senior Living on November 26, 2024

 Making Your Home Safe for the Holidays

-- Never leave food unattended while cooking.
-It can be lonely and exhausting slaving over a hot stove while your guests are in another room having all the fun.
-As tempting as it may be to step away and go visit with them for a while, leaving food unattended on the stove can be dangerous.
+It can be lonely cooking over a hot stove while your guests are in another room having all the fun.
+As tempting as it may be to step away and visit with them for a while, leaving food unattended on the stove can be dangerous.
 According to the National Fire Protection Association (NFPA), unattended cooking is the leading cause of home fires.
-If you must leave, turn stove burners off.
+If you must leave, turn off individual burners.
 Fire prevention experts also suggest checking food in the oven every 15 minutes.
 Finally, don't forget to turn handles inward, away from the front of the stove where the elderly or little hands can easily grab a hold of them.

 Transporting Your Loved Ones Over the Holidays

-In all the hustle and bustle of the season, don't forget about the safety and transportation needs of your aging loved ones.
+In all the hustle and bustle of the season, don't forget about safety and the transportation needs of your aging loved ones.
 For seniors traveling long distances, there are a few questions you may want to ask.

-- Are there any other barriers preventing my aging loved one from traveling?
-The most common barrier for the elderly to overcome when traveling is fear of the unfamiliar.
-If your loved one hasn't traveled in a while, they may not know what to expect.
-For aging adults, being removed from their surroundings can be a bit unnerving.
-Be sure to clearly explain to them what they can expect during the trip and when they arrive at your house for the holidays.
-Suggesting they carry along with them something sentimental from their environment may help to alleviate anxiousness of the unknown.
-The important thing is to identify these barriers early so that you have plenty of time to work through them with your loved one.
+- What other barriers may prevent my aging loved one from traveling?
+The most common barrier for elderly travelers is fear of the unfamiliar.
+If your loved one hasn't traveled recently they may not know what to expect.
+Clearly explain what they can expect during the trip and when they will arrive at your house for the holidays.
+Being removed from their surroundings can be a bit unnerving for older adults.
+Suggest they carry a sentimental item to help to alleviate the anxiousness of the unknown.

 Engaging Aging Adults with Holiday Activities